Need tips on what to wear somewhere else? For a full listing of all our destinations, please visit our packing list page!

 Written by: Georgina Hardman

 Being a conservative country, everyone is advised (and regularly reminded) to dress modestly and respectfully in public places.
-This means that skirts should reach the knee, tops of shoulders should be covered, and cleavage should be kept inside tops.
+When creating your Dubai packing list, make sure to choose skirts that reach the knee and tops with shoulder coverage and no cleavage.

 Resortwear, bathing suits, and short or sleeveless summer clothing is acceptable as long as long as you wear them within the grounds of your resort.
 Once you’re outside of the resort property it’s best to wear modest attire.

 Local women wear head scarves, long skirts or trousers, and long sleeves, while nationals from the Gulf region wear an abaya; these are made from a black, silky material with different embellishments.
-Gorgeous designer handbags and shoes are common along with a fashion sense to match.
+Gorgeous designer handbags and shoes are common along with a fashion sense to match, so feel free to add yours to your Dubai packing list.

 When you’re planning what to wear in Dubai you should take several things into consideration, starting with the time of year: